BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

     use `A_<interaction_name>_full(foodweb)`.

 Now you can create a [`MultiplexNetwork`](@ref) including competition interactions.
-For instance, if you want to add competition interactions as much as possible, you can do
+For instance, if you want to add the maximum possible competition interactions, you can do:

 ```@example befwm2
 multi_net = MultiplexNetwork(comp_module; C_competition = 1.0);